 - Pinch salt

 For the Milk Chocolate Ganache Topping

-1. Preheat oven to 375 degrees and spray a 9-inch square baking pan with non-stick cooking spray.
+- Preheat the oven to 375°F and spray a 9-inch square baking pan with non-stick cooking spray.

-2. Make crust: Combine chocolate wafers, sugar and butter in bowl of food processor fitted with blade attachment and pulse until cookies are finely crushed.
-Press mixture firmly into prepared baking pan (I spread it with my hands first, then use the bottom of a measuring cup to even it out).
+- Make the crust: Combine the chocolate wafers, sugar and butter in the bowl of a food processor fitted with the blade attachment and pulse until the cookies are finely crushed.
+Press the mixture firmly into the prepared baking pan (I spread it with my hands first, then use the bottom of a measuring cup to even it out).
 Bake for 8 minutes.
-Set on rack to cool completely.
+Set on a rack to cool completely.

-3. In the meantime, make peanut butter filling: Combine all ingredients together in the bowl of a mixer fitted with the paddle attachment and mix at low speed until just combined (do not whip).
-Set bowl in refrigerator while you prepare the rest.
+- In the meantime, make the peanut butter filling: Combine all of the filling ingredients together in the bowl of a mixer fitted with the paddle attachment and mix at low speed until just combined (do not whip).
+Set the bowl in the refrigerator while you prepare the rest.

-4. Make chocolate ganache topping: Combine milk chocolate chips and heavy cream in microwave safe bowl and cook in microwave at medium power (50%) for 1-1½ minutes.
-Stir until bowl no longer feels warm.
-Continue heating at 15-30 second intervals, stirring until smooth and melted.
+- Make the chocolate ganache topping: Combine the milk chocolate chips and heavy cream in a microwave safe bowl and cook in the microwave at medium power (50%) for 1-1½ minutes.
+Stir until the bowl no longer feels warm.
+Continue heating at 15-30 second intervals, stirring until chocolate is smooth and melted.
 Do not overheat.